tmoens/zebrafish-facility-manager/Deployment.md

 the word "stretch" to the word "buster" in the install guide for Passenger and all is well.

-## Auth0 Configuration

-We have outsourced user management, authentication and authorization to Auth0.
-This is by far more secure than a "roll your own" version.

-## Server and client deployment
+## zf-server and zf-client deployment

 ### Clone the Github repository